rayforvideos/rayforvideos/README.md

 seeing what it did.
 I tend to learn a thing by rebuilding it from scratch once, badly, before trusting a library to do it for me.

-Based in Seoul.
+Based in South korea 🇰🇷.
 I write things down at [raybook](https://raybook.astro-ninza.com/).

 </details>